CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/challenges/4/index.md

 # Show and Tell

-Find an interesting data visulization about politics.
-Be ready to tell the class why it is interesting.
+Find an interesting article about quantified self.
+Be ready to discuss the content and your opinions on it.

 # Grading